Tim-jn/Tim-jn/README.md

 # Nice to meet you ! 👋

-🧑🏻‍🎓 I’m Tim, a front-end developer.
+🧑🏻‍🎓 I’m Tim, a front-end developer specialized in React.

 🔧 Things I can do :